kmisiejuk/kmisiejuk/README.md

-- 👋 Hi, I’m @kmisiejuk
+- 👋 Hi, I’m @kmisiejuk and I'm aspire to be a frontend developer.
-- 👀 I’m interested in web devepoment, frontend development.
+- 👀 I’m interested in web developoment, frontend development.
 - 🌱 I’m currently learning HTML, CSS, JS, REACT.
-I,m try to sti inprove my skills.
+I,m try to still inprove my skills.
 - 💞️ I’m looking to collaborate on creating website development.
 - 📫 How to reach me kmisiejuk15@gmail.com

 <!---
 kmisiejuk/kmisiejuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.